 With an estimated €650.000 – €1.100.000 auction price, this should be one for the record books as far as Citroëns are concerned!

-Update – May 16, 2016: The Traction 15 CV Roadster do not meet reserve and therefore was not sold.
+Update – May 16, 2016: The Traction 15 CV Roadster did not meet reserve and therefore was not sold.
 However a 1937 11BL Berline Traction sold for €12.320 which is encouraging as it indicates that while typical Traction prices are not escalating, nor are they declining.